andrewzheng5/w4111.github.io/syllabus.md

 ## W4111 Syllabus

-Edits

-* 3/2: clarified when grace days and late days are accepted

 The goal of this class is two-fold.
 First, to introduce you to core database concepts (e.g., data modeling, logical